-DCS Dolch opens at Divinikey — a computing-history colorway returns
+DCS Dolch closed at Divinikey — a computing-history colorway's first DCS-profile run

-The Dolch colorway — dark grey alphas, lighter grey mods, named after the 1990s portable workstations — is now in a four-week DCS-profile group buy at Divinikey and eight regional storefronts through 2026-07-01.
+The Dolch colorway — dark grey alphas, lighter grey mods, named after the 1990s portable workstations — ran a four-week DCS-profile group buy at Divinikey and eight regional storefronts, closing 2026-07-01.

 The Dolch name comes from portable computers, not keyboards.
 Dolch Computer Systems sold ruggedized portable workstations through the 1990s and early 2000s — the kind of machines that ended up in server rooms, broadcast facilities, and government sites.
 The colorway those machines shipped in — dark gunmetal grey for the primary surfaces, medium grey for accent keys — got enough screen time across a decade of institutional hardware that it became its own aesthetic category.
 Today's DCS Dolch group buy, designed by cartersrush and manufactured by Signature Plastics in the USA, is a direct attempt to put that palette under fingers again, in the profile that originated alongside it.